ash1814/ash1814/README.md

 # Hello, I'm Ashiqur Rahman 👋

-I'm an experienced QA Engineer with a deep passion for ensuring software quality and delivering top-notch user experiences.
+I'm a Certified Scrum Master and an experienced QA Engineer with a deep passion for ensuring software quality and delivering top-notch user experiences.
 My journey in the world of software testing has been marked by a commitment to excellence and a drive to solve complex problems.
 Here's a bit about me:

-- 🕵️‍♂️ **Professional Background:** With [X] years of experience in Quality Assurance, I've honed my skills in manual and automated testing to ensure the highest standards of software reliability.
+- 🕵️‍♂️ **Professional Background:** With 3 years of experience in Quality Assurance, I've honed my skills in manual and automated testing to ensure the highest standards of software reliability.

-- 🌐 **Diverse Expertise:** I specialize in testing a wide range of technologies and frameworks, including [List some relevant technologies or frameworks].
+- 🌐 **Diverse Expertise:** I specialize in testing a wide range of technologies and frameworks, including Svelte, React, Angular, Vue.js, Flask, Laravel, Node.js, and Django.

 - 🚀 **Continuous Improvement:** My work is driven by a dedication to continuous improvement.
 I'm constantly exploring new testing methodologies and tools to stay at the forefront of the QA field.